Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Cooperate, but review everything first.

-The Section 2 notice gives a 28-day deadline.
-Use all 28 days.
+The notice gives 28 days.
+Use them.
 Review every document internally before production to understand your exposure.
-Brief counsel, but instruct them to focus on Meridian’s legal position, not on cooperating with the SFO.
-You want to know what they’ll find before they find it.
+Counsel focuses on Meridian’s legal position, not on cooperating with the SFO.
+Know what they’ll find before they find it.

 Portrait of Helen Carr, CFO